 Psychotic Disorders Research Program

 The mission of this research area is to advance our understanding of the natural history, etiology, pathophysiology, and treatment of schizophrenia and related psychotic disorders.
 Faculty research in this area focuses predominantly on pathophysiological mechanisms, biomarker development, and experimental therapeutics.
 Faculty and staff work collaboratively in determining which studies to initiate, the interpretation of results, the publication strategy, and how resources are obtained and allocated.
-Included in this process are the support and utilization of the services of a clinical core, which provides infrastructural support and services for subject ascertainment, assessment, study coordination, and data management as well as other core facilities of NYSPI (such as the imaging center, biostatistics, and EEG).
+Included in this process are the support and utilization of the services of a clinical core, which provides infrastructural support and services for subject ascertainment, assessment, study coordination, and data management as well as other core facilities of the New York State Psychiatric Institute (NYSPI), such as the imaging center, biostatistics, and EEG.

 - To develop new diagnostic methods and biomarkers for diagnosis and treatment development